cadencelee/nba-clutch-performance-2024-25/README.md

 6. Assists per 36: 10%

 ## Accounting for Fair Comparisons
 Not all players have the same number of clutch minutes or opportunities, so to make comparisons meaningful we need to scale data to the same level.
 If we don’t adjust for time, we're basically rewarding opportunity, not efficiency.
 Solution: normalize on 36 minute basis (NBA common baseline)
+Setback: Some players who got very little clutch minutes in the season were rising to the top of the leaderboard because the mere fact that they made a few shots in limited minutes made their per-36 stats look elite.
+For example, scoring 4 points in 5 minutes translates to 28.8 points per 36, which looks amazing — but it's based on almost no sample
+Adjustment: To prevent misleading results from tiny sample sizes, I applied a minimum threshold of 20 total clutch minutes.
+This ensures that only players with a reasonable amount of clutch exposure are included in the analysis.
+It helps filter out statistical noise and keeps the leaderboard focused on players who had sustained impact in clutch moments — not just one-off performances.

 ## Normalization: Clutch volume stats will be normalized by minutes played (e.g., points per 36 clutch minutes)
 What normalization does: It puts everyone on a level playing field as if they each played the same amount of time (36 minutes).
 36 minutes is standard because it’s close to a full NBA game.
+This makes sure we aren't just rewarding volume in calculations and taking into account opportunities and how well players were able to convert given the opportunties they had.
 EX: SUM(points) → total clutch points scored
     SUM(clutch_minutes) → total clutch minutes played
     (SUM(points) / SUM(clutch_minutes)) * 36 AS points_per_36